shlokc9/akuity-tenant-controller/README.md

 contains adequate documentation for building and deploying your solution.

 Reach out to the team to ask their GitHub username if they have not already provided it to you.
-Add the hiring manager as a collaborator on your private repository so they will be able to access your solution.
+Add the judge as a collaborator on your private repository so they will be able to access your solution.
 They may share it with other Akuity staff tasked with reviewing it.